johnfanv2/LenovoLegionLinux/README.md

 # Check the kernel log
 sudo dmesg
 ```
-Expected result :
+Expected result:
 - You should see a line like the following like `legion PNP0C09:00: legion_laptop loaded for this device`.
 "PNP0C09" might be replaced by other text.

 Unexpected result:
 - `insmod: ERROR: could not insert module legion-laptop.ko: Invalid module format` after running `make reloadmodule`
-    - `legion PNP0C09:00: legion_laptop not loaded for this device`
-        - Kernel module was not loaded properly
+- `legion PNP0C09:00: legion_laptop not loaded for this device`.
+The kernel module was not loaded properly.
+Redo first test.